CMSgov/dpc-static-site/src/_pages/api-documentation.md

 Data at the Point of Care (DPC) is a pilot program where providers access patient data from Medicare claims.

 This documentation shows you how to connect to synthetic data in the <a href="https://sandbox.dpc.cms.gov/users/sign_in" target="_blank">DPC Sandbox</a>.
-The sandbox is available to any Fee-for-Service provider or Health IT implementer.
+The sandbox is available to any Original Medicare provider or Health IT implementer.

 <ol class="usa-process-list margin-top-1 docs-process-list">
   <li class="usa-process-list__item">